Crush (Orchestral Manoeuvres in the Dark album): Critical reception

-Crush met with critical acclaim in the UK.
-It received five-star ratings from Debbi Voller of Number One and Robin Smith at Record Mirror, the former writing, "Crush... is a collection of remarkable songs.
+Crush met with positive reviews.
+It received full five-star ratings from Debbi Voller of Number One and Robin Smith at Record Mirror, the former writing, "Crush... is a collection of remarkable songs.
 Each one has a life and mood of its own and OMD have cleverly combined atmosphere with instant appeal."
 Melody Maker's Helen Fitzgerald named Crush the best OMD album to date, adding, "As a pop record it's sublime, intricate and unyieldingly persuasive, it doesn't give up its secrets lightly and the excitement is in the chase."
-Ian Cranna of Smash Hits said the album delivers "what OMD do best – strong, melodic songs – in a more lush, er, orchestral setting while retaining that passionate punch... it's the welcome return of the thinking person's dance music."
-The Guardian's Robin Denselow stated that the group are "playing it safe" on Crush, but are "still able to roll out the strong melodies" and "swirling pretty songs".
+According to Ian Cranna of Smash Hits, the album delivers "what OMD do best – strong, melodic songs – in a more lush, er, orchestral setting while retaining that passionate punch... it's the welcome return of the thinking person's dance music."
+The Guardian's Robin Denselow said that while the group had reined in their sonic exploration, they were "still able to roll out the strong melodies" and "swirling pretty songs".

-Cashbox noted the "accessible" nature of Crush, whose increased use of organic instrumentation yields a "warmer, more inviting sound than [on] previous outings".
+American magazine Cashbox noted the "accessible" nature of Crush, whose increased use of organic instrumentation yields a "warmer, more inviting sound than [on] previous outings".
 Glen Gore-Smith of the Winnipeg Free Press wrote, "On Crush, the band has found a missing link between pop art and commerce.
 And, rather than compromising itself, OMD maneuvers with integrity."
 The Calgary Herald's James Muretich said of the record, "It emphasizes danceable electro-pop at the expense of experimentation...
 Crush won't bowl one over, but will seduce one gradually with its elegance and wit."
 Len Righi of The Morning Call suggested that fans of the group's earlier output "may be shaking their heads...
 Which is not to say the songs aren't catchy or well-crafted."

 In a retrospective review, AllMusic journalist Dave Connolly unfavourably compared Crush to previous OMD efforts, observing a "lightweight" album that "represents a nearly complete reinvention of the band's original ideals."
 On the other hand, the record was awarded a full five stars in the All Music Guide to Rock (2002), where editor Stephen Thomas Erlewine asserted that it "may be less adventurous than [OMD's] earlier work" but is still a "thoroughly winning album".
-Trouser Press saw Crush as the beginning of a sustained shift toward the mainstream for OMD, but allowed that the record "isn't half-bad".
 Paul Evans of Rolling Stone wrote, "With Crush, pure, luscious melody rules.
 Disowned (of course) by the band's cult, Crush is OMD at its most purely pop—'So in Love' and 'Secret' are flawless."
+PopMatters critic John Bergstrom had praise for the "wonderful" Edward Hopper-inspired cover art and the "effortlessly melodic, surprisingly timeless" musical content, adding that "OMD had never sounded this sleek, this sexy, this cool before, nor would they again."